Coverage¶

 the others, so the Codecov dashboard still gets partial cross-OS

 coverage when one leg hits a transient toolchain issue.
-The
+On pull

-XML built from all three OS artifacts via
+merged Cobertura XML built from all available OS artifacts via

 tools/scripts/merge_cobertura.py (#635).
 Earlier the gate was